 Photo above from Allen’s Facebook page

 As Allen dismantled his telescope that evening, we brainstormed about how to get more people out to experience what I was so fortunate to see.
 One idea Allen is exploring is pairing a night sky event with a wine tasting at The Vino Gallery (across the street from The McPherson Lot).
 In the meantime, check out the Sidewalk Astronomer’s Facebook page, Starwalking with Annie Jump Cannon. or NextDoor Central West End for notices about viewings.
 These will always be last minute due to weather conditions.
 For more info, contact Joel Allen via email: firstname.lastname@example.org.

 Don’t miss the opportunity to take a tour of the night sky with the Sidewalk Astronomer.
 I can’t explain exactly why, whether it was learning something completely new, or getting outside and leaving the news behind, or both, but the experience was really exhilarating.

-P.S. – The term Sidewalk Astronomy began with John Dopson, a Buddhist monk who lived in San Francisco.
-Dopson made telescopes he would then give away to schools.
+P.S. – The term Sidewalk Astronomy began with John Dobson, a Buddhist monk who lived in San Francisco.
+Dobson made telescopes he would then give away to schools.
 Not only that, he gave away his plans too.
-The mount on Joel Allen’s telescope is called a Dopsonian mount.
-And Allen has adopted Dopson’s moniker as his own.
+The mount on Joel Allen’s telescope is called a Dobsonian mount.
+And Allen has adopted Dobson’s moniker as his own.